 🤝 Growing Crowds Along the Route

-As the journey has continued, the crowds greeting the monks have grown.
-In parts of the Southeast, hundreds and sometimes thousands of people have lined sidewalks and roadsides to welcome them, offering food, water, and quiet gestures of support.
+As the journey has continued, the crowds greeting the monks have grown significantly.
+In recent weeks, hundreds and sometimes thousands of people have lined sidewalks and roadsides to welcome them, offering food, water, and quiet gestures of support.

 Many supporters say they are drawn less by spectacle than by atmosphere.
 Families arrive with children.
-Others come alone, hoping for a moment of stillness.
-Some stay briefly.
-Others wait hours simply to watch the monks pass.
+Others come alone, some visibly emotional as the monks pass, and some requesting blessings or simply standing in silence.
+Some stay briefly, while others wait hours simply to watch the monks pass.

 At a New Year’s Day gathering at Wat Lao Buddha Khanti, speakers addressed the monks in multiple languages, referencing conflicts in Gaza, Darfur, Congo, and Myanmar while sharing personal histories shaped by war, migration, and loss.
 For some, even a brief encounter proves grounding.